BadC-mpany/chimera-hackathon/README.md

 **Cryptographic Honeypot & Intent-Mediated Enforcement Response Architecture**

-A production-grade security framework that transparently routes AI agent tool calls to production or honeypot environments based on hybrid threat analysis.
-Agents operate normally, unaware of the dual-reality system protecting critical infrastructure.
-The focus is not on incremental guardrail improvements, but on **eliminating the adversarial optimization loop itself**.
-Traditional security creates a feedback signal: attackers probe, get blocked/allowed, and refine prompts iteratively.
-CHIMERA breaks this by ensuring all attacks receive indistinguishable success responses—whether routed to production or shadow.
-This removes the gradient necessary for optimization, making iterative jailbreak strategies provably futile regardless of model capabilities.
+A cryptographic enforcement architecture that implements dual-reality containment for AI agents.
+Operates as a transparent MCP (Model Context Protocol) middleware, routing tool invocations to production or cryptographically isolated honeypot environments based on **real-time hybrid threat analysis**.
+The focus is not on incremental (inherently probabilistic) guardrail improvements, but on implementing **stateful multi-turn detection** (session memory with taint propagation across tool chains) and eliminating the adversarial optimization loop using a honeypot which ensures all attacks receive indistinguishable success responses—whether routed to production or shadow—removing the feedback signals necessary for iterative jailbreak refinement.
+This architecture is designed to be practical, provable, and auditable, and is built on standard protocols (JSON-RPC, JWT, Docker) with a 48-hour MVP timeline.

 ## Core Concept